A. Schema format details

 node

-A top-level library schema node should appear
+A top-level library schema node should appear under this standard schema node when merged.

 SIUnit